Download Nursing Care Plan Bundle

 What are other considerations in writing a care plan?

-Aside from the main elements of a care plan and physician’s orders, other considerations in writing one include: Patient’s choice and preferences and their willingness to participate and change Include small manageable steps that the patient can easily carryout Establish who is responsible to the patient’s care plan and use layman’s language Set realistic goals and objectives to measure success to keep patients motivated
+Aside from the main elements of a care plan and physician’s orders, other considerations in writing one include: Patient’s choice and preferences and their willingness to participate and change Include small manageable steps that the patient can easily carryout Establish who is responsible to the patient’s care plan and use layman’s language Set realistic goals and objectives to measure success to keep patients motivated.
+You should also take a look at our Student Lesson Plan

 Are nursing interventions the same as physician interventions?